wiscstatman/EBSeq/README.md

 # Compatible with EBSeq.v1

-The original EBSeq.v1 is nested in the package, using the `fast` option can alternate between v2 and v1.
+The original EBSeq.v1 is embedded in the package, using the `fast` option can alternate between v2 and v1.

 for example,